 Each person has an obligation to pay the costs he or she created and the right not to pay costs created by others.

-Messianic Policy is based on the mechanisms of the market.
-Messianocrats reject the public sector as a mechanism by which policy can or should be implemented.
+Our policy objectives are based on the mechanisms of the market.
+We reject the public sector as a mechanism through which policy can or should be implemented.

-Social costs are absolutely rejected.
+Social costs are rejected.
 Check with left-leaning parties.
 Ask them their policy regarding social costs.

 Why does mankind have rights and where do they come from?
 What rights are irrefutably ours and which are illusions?